View My Best 2025 Inktober Works

 I was born on June 6, 1998 in Nashville, TN.
 I was a quiet kid, with a speech impediment, who was extremely shy and didn't make a lot of friends.
 When asked, "what do you want to be when you grow up?"
 I never thought that I would become an artist at first.
 As a kid, I wanted to be a veterinarian because I loved animals.
 Then, as I grew a bit older, I wanted to be a teacher because of how much I enjoyed learning.
 It wasn't until I was 15, when I received my first sketchbook in 2014, that the thought of becoming an artist came into play.

 As predicted, it was difficult to find a beginner illustration job.
 All I was able to find were Graphic and Web Designer positions that were out of my league.
 Luckily, I was able to work as a Graphic Design Intern for my aunt's company, Mimconnect.
-Mimconnect, or Minorities in Media connect, is a "digital community and content platform helping professionals of color navigate their careers" (Mimconnect via LinkedIn).
+Mimconnect, or Minorities in Media connect, is a "digital community and content platform helping professionals of color navigate their careers" [Mimconnect via LinkedIn].
 I helped create the promotional graphics for their various social media accounts, mainly Instagram.
-Working side by side with Netta, my aunt, I created graphics on pre-made templates, made new templates, and helped with data analyst reports.
+Working side by side with Netta, I created graphics on pre-made templates, made new templates, and helped with data analyst reports.
 In return, she helped me build my resume, my online portfolio, and prepared me for interviews.
 This internship helped me grow into a more professional person, and I'm glad to have experience this along my career path.

 After a year or so of creating promotional graphics for Mimconnect, life started to get hard and I needed to find another job that would help pay for the bills.
 So, I started working part-time for Ollie's Bargain Outlet as a cashier while still doing graphics for Mimconnect.
 Eventually, I had to quit my internship to get more hours by working full-time at Ollie's.
 My position changed from Cashier to CSA to CSS and, finally, ATL.
 Over the course of two years I had landed my first manager position, and in December of 2022, I had to resign due to the upcoming birth of my daughter.